-Elizabeth II, the current Queen of England, who recently turned 93 and has held the throne for over sixty-five years – the longest reign of any monarch in history.
-With the majority of British subjects supporting the British Monarchy, (including 77% of Brits over the age of 55), it seems the Royal Family’s public is as adoring as it is loyal.
+Elizabeth II, the current Queen of England, who, at age 93 has held the throne for over sixty-five years – the longest reign of any monarch in history.
+With the majority of British subjects supporting the British Monarchy (including 77% of Brits over the age of 55), it seems the Royal Family’s public is as adoring as it is loyal.
 But in an era that increasingly values merit over birth (even Prince Will married middle-class Kate and Prince Harry married former actress Meghan Markle, who’s not only American but also Catholic and a divorcee), the very concept of a monarchy seems outdated at best and positively inegalitarian at worst.
 So, is the British Monarchy a worthwhile institution or an unnecessary relic of times long gone?

 Here are three arguments in support of the British Monarchy and three against it.

 The Royal Family unifies the British masses and others across the world.

 As an a-political figurehead (even in the heated times of Brexit), The Queen, and by extension, the Royal Family, unite Great Britain around principles that transcend day-to-day politics, highlighting shared history and values, and contributing to societal cohesion.
 This unifying effect stretches long beyond the UK’s borders to the 2.2 billion subjects of the Commonwealth of Nations, a voluntary union of 54 nations dedicated to shared values like democracy and human rights.
 Headed by Queen Elizabeth II, the Commonwealth unites countries in history and trade, and provides a friendly platform to hold member states to high civic standards.

 The Royal Family provides assurance in uncertain times.